christillotson/HumbleNishiyama/README.md

 `uv run run_scoring.py`

-This will run on a pre-defined set of 1000 decks, print the results of that, add it to the database, print the database contents, and write them to **db_out/database_output.csv**.
+This will run on a pre-defined set of 1000 decks, print the results of that, add it to the database, print the database contents, and write them to **data/db_out/database_output.csv**.

+You may also read more about our scoring logic in **Scoring.md**